Featured Artist - J. Kirk Richards

 One other thing: the Italians have always loved the human figure, so even in the modern era, when New York took over from Paris as the center of the art world, and the great American painters were doing very abstract things, all through that time, even through today, Italians have had a continual history of using the human figure in their artwork.
 That’s something I love about the Italians and their artwork.

-We're so grateful to have the privilege of working with the Richards and to have the opportunity to help people feel the spirit of these pieces in their own homes.
+We're so grateful to have the privilege of working with the Richards and to have the opportunity to help people feel the spirit of these J. Kirk Richard prints in their own homes.